Royals linked to Toronto’s Francisco Liriano as trade deadline looms

 This season, however, Liriano has been dogged by command problems, issuing 4.9 walks per nine innings.
 In his last five starts he has posted a 7.40 ERA.
 Advanced metrics — including a 4.99 FIP, or fielder independent pitching — suggest he has pitched better than his ERA.
 But he has only resembled his best self in spurts.

 For now, the Royals’ roster appears mostly set for the second half.
 On Thursday, they optioned reliever Kevin McCarthy back to Class AAA Omaha, leaving eight relievers in the pen.
 They did not make a corresponding move, sparking a modest bit of intrigue.

+The Royals could eventually return to a three-man bench.
+However, outfielder Paulo Orlando and infielder Cheslor Cuthbert — who suffered a foot contusion on Tuesday — have both been returned from their rehab assignment.
+Both remain on the disabled list and will have their rehab clocks reset.

-It appears likely the Royals will eventually return to a three-man bench.
-Infielder Cheslor Cuthbert remains on a 20-day rehab assignment at Class AAA Omaha and must return to the 25-man roster by Aug.
-7. The club could also elect to add an element of late-game speed to the fold, though outfielder Billy Burns is not yet eligible to return after being demoted last Saturday.
+The club could also elect to add an element of late-game speed to the fold, though outfielder Billy Burns is not yet eligible to return after being demoted last Saturday.

-For now, the Royals will continue to monitor the market, Moore said.
+The Royals will continue to monitor the market, Moore said.
 That search includes the possible pursuit of additional pitching depth.
 It could also extend to other corners of the roster.
 Maybe a veteran utility player or outfielder with speed?
 What about a potential veteran corner outfielder who could also fill in at DH?
 At the moment, only rumors.

 On the whole, Royals officials feel comfortable with the roster, and Moore points to the weeks after the trade deadline, when players that pass through waivers are still eligible to be dealt.
 In that way, Moore says, the trade deadline is an artificial deadline to improve your team.
 Either way, it arrives on Monday.